top of page

 About the Exhibition

-The exhibition consists of seven portraits, 26 x 18 cm, created with pencils on paper (first hall), and seven canvases, 160 x 110 cm, painted in oils (second hall).
+The exhibition consisted of seven portraits, 26 x 18 cm, created with pencils on paper (first hall), and seven canvases, 160 x 110 cm, painted in oils (second hall).
 All the works were created in 2024 and share the same title—Unknown Hero.

 “These portraits,” the artist notes, “are a search for the image of the unknown hero, not by attempting to imagine them, but through direct recreation from unconscious inner sources, although there is a sense that the collective unconscious is also reflected in them.”